friendly/nestedLogit/README.md

   `data`, `subset`, and `contrasts` arguments.
 - `coef()` returns the coefficients for the predictors in each dichotomy.
-- `vcov()` returns the variance-covariance matrix of the predictors.
+- `vcov()` returns the variance-covariance matrix of the coefficients
-- `predict()` computes predicted probabilities for the response categories, either for the cases in the data or for arbitrary combinations of the predictors; the latter is useful for producing plots to aid interpretation.
+- `predict()` computes predicted probabilities for the response categories, either for the cases in the data, which is equivalent to `fitted()`, or for arbitrary combinations of the predictors; the latter is useful for producing plots to aid interpretation.
 - `glance()` and `tidy()` are extensions of `broom::glance.glm()` and `broom::tidy.glm()` to obtain compact summaries of a `"nestedLogit"` model object.